Updates

 Application Timeline:

-• Applications by August 1: Notification in mid-September
+- Applications submitted by August 1: Notification in mid-September

-• Applications by October 1: Notification by end of November
+- Applications submitted by October 1: Notification by end of November

-• Applications by December 1: Notification in mid-January
+- Applications submitted by December 1: Notification in mid-January

 SEMAC’s 2026-2027 Biennial Plan

-The Southeastern Minnesota Arts Council (SEMAC) is developing its required 2026-27 Biennial Plan for the Minnesota State Arts Board, a strategic initiative that will guide arts funding and programming across 11 counties serving over 517,000 residents.
-This comprehensive plan, informed by feedback from more than 200 artists, arts professionals, and community members through a recent Needs Assessment Survey, outlines grant programs, community initiatives, and vital services.
-The plan aims to strengthen regional arts development through targeted leadership, expanded outreach, dedicated advocacy, and enhanced mentorship opportunities, with a focus on fostering diverse artistic expressions and ensuring equitable access to arts resources throughout southeastern Minnesota.
+Every two years, the regional arts councils, including the Southeastern Minnesota Arts Council (SEMAC), are required by the Minnesota State Arts Board to develop a Biennial Plan to guide arts funding and programming across the state.
+SEMAC’s comprehensive plan to serve the more than 517,000 residents in our 11-county region was informed by feedback from over 200 artists, arts professionals, and community members through a Needs Assessment Survey.
+The Plan outlines grant programs, community initiatives, and vital services SEMAC will offer to strengthen regional arts development through targeted leadership, expanded outreach, dedicated advocacy, and enhanced mentorship opportunities.
+The Plan aims to ensure equitable access to arts resources while fostering diverse artistic and cultural expression throughout southeastern Minnesota.

 Updates to Grant Eligibility